nfiles/RDA-Competitions/BeautifulArrays/README.md

 ###Constraints:###
 `3 <= N <= 150000`

-You should output the largest sum followed by a count of the total number of Beautiful Arrays which contain the largest possible sum.
+You should output the largest sum followed by a count of the total number of distinct Beautiful Arrays which contain the largest possible sum.

 Use `STDIN` for all input and `STDOUT` for all output.